tbaschak/genieacs/docs/api-reference.rst

   curl -i 'http://localhost:7557/devices?query=%7B%22_id%22%3A%22202BC1-BM632w-0000000%22%7D&projection=InternetGatewayDevice.DeviceInfo.ModelName,InternetGatewayDevice.DeviceInfo.Manufacturer'

-The projection is a comma separated list of the values you want.
+The ``projection`` URL param is a comma-separated list of the parameters to receive.

 POST /devices/\<device_id\>/tasks?[connection_request]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Enqueue task(s) and optionally trigger a connection request to the device.
-Append a task to queue for a given device.
-Refer to below for reference about
+Refer to :ref:`tasks` section for information about the task object format.
-tasks format.
-Returns status code 200 if tasks have been successfully executed,
+Returns status code 200 if the tasks have been successfully executed, and 202
-and 202 if the tasks have been queued to be executed at the next inform.
+if the tasks have been queued to be executed at the next inform.

-*device_id*: The ID of the device
+*device_id*: The ID of the device.

-*connection_request*: Indicates that connection request will be triggered to
+*connection_request*: Indicates that a connection request will be triggered to
 execute the tasks immediatly.
-Otherwise, tasks will be queued and be handled at
+Otherwise, the tasks will be queued and be
-the next inform.
+processed at the next inform.

+The response body is the task object as it is inserted in the database.
+The
+object will include ``_id`` property which you can use to look up the task
+later.

 Examples
 ^^^^^^^^